 Business plan risk also influences discount rates.
 A ground up construction project is generally riskier than an existing asset that requires a value-add renovation.
 This chart shows how business plan risk on the same asset impacts valuation:

 The ground-up development has the potential to generate higher cash flow than the other opportunities upon completion and lease-up of the project.
 This is because the ground-up development will likely have a more modern design, physical attributes, and amenities relative to the stabilized and value-add properties.

 Every cash flow in a discounted cash flow forecast is based on the probability of occurrence.
-In reality, these outcomes can be vastly different than what was originally projected.
+But in reality, these outcomes can be vastly different than what was originally projected.
 In some cases, actual investment results will far exceed expectations and in other cases, they will underperform.
 If we flip a coin, the probability of landing on heads is 50%.
 However, the outcome of flipping a single coin multiple times could have a 0% or 100% likelihood of landing on heads.
 Probability intersects with reality the more times the coin is flipped.
 While real estate investing is not coin flipping, the law of large numbers still prevails.
-This is the basis for why Origin believes real estate funds are the smartest vehicle for individual investors: our fund investors are diversified across 15-20 properties so the variance of one individual property has a small impact on the overall portfolio.
+This is the basis for why Origin believes real estate funds are the smartest vehicle for individual investors: Our Fund investors are diversified across multiple properties so the variance of one individual property has a small impact on the overall portfolio.